 However you decide to see it, it’s worth a visit and is a beautiful spot for swimming, fishing, and photography.

 It was basically dark by the time we arrived at our campsite, the Four Seasons Holiday Park in between Busselton and Dunsborough.
 We paid $30 for a powered site and that gave us access to the kitchens and bathrooms.

-It’s been a long time since I went camping and I’m not gonna lie, I was pretty paranoid about spiders, but they left us alone.
-Probably because I was so angry about loosing Uno 56 times in a row.
+It’s been a long time since I went camping and I’m not gonna lie, I was pretty paranoid about spiders because Australia, but they left us alone.
+Probably because I was so angry about losing Uno 56 times in a row.

 Click here to view the full album.